microsoft/FHIR-Converter/docs/how-to-guides/deployment-options.md

 You will need to provide a *serviceName* that will be used to generate a name for each of the resources provisioned, and the *containerAppImageTag*, which is the tag of the FHIR Converter image version to be pulled from MCR.
 To see available image tags, visit the [FHIR Converter MCR page](https://mcr.microsoft.com/en-us/product/healthcareapis/fhir-converter/tags).

-You have the option specify custom values for any of the resources created by adding parameters to the command.
+You have the option to specify custom values for any of the resources created by adding parameters to the command.
 For example, the containerAppName can be customized to be 'containerapp-test1' by specifying a value for the containerAppName parameter in the command:
 ```
 az deployment sub create --location westus3 --template-file FhirConverter-SingleAzureDeploy.bicep --parameters containerAppName=containerapp-test1
 ```